Multi-objective Differentiable Neural Architecture Search: Datasets and Devices

 \section{Datasets and Devices}

-In this section, we describe the suite of hardware devices and tasks we use to evaluate MODNAS throughout the paper.
-We evaluate our methods across small- and large-scale image classification datasets, such as CIFAR10 and ImageNet1-k.
-Moreover, for the machine translation task, we evaluate our method on the WMT'14 En-De dataset \citep{machacek-bojar-2014-results}.
-Finally, we evaluate MODNAS across 19 devices on NAS-Bench-201, 12 devices on MobileNetV3 and 3 devices on Seq-Seq Transformer, with zero-shot generalization to test devices.
-See Table~\ref{tab:devicesanddatasets} for the list of devices used.
-We refer the reader to \citet{lee2021help}, \citet{cai-iclr2020}, \citet{wang2020hat} and \citet{li2021hw} for more details on the devices.
+This section describes the hardware devices and tasks used to evaluate MODNAS and the MOO baselines throughout the paper.
+We assess our methods across small- and large-scale image classification datasets, including CIFAR-10 and ImageNet-1K.
+For the machine translation task, we evaluate our method on the WMT'14 En-De dataset \citep{machacek-bojar-2014-results}, and we use the OpenWebText \citep{Gokaslan2019OpenWeb} dataset for language modeling.
+Furthermore, we evaluate MODNAS across 19 devices on NAS-Bench-201, 12 devices on MobileNetV3, three devices on Seq-Seq Transformer, and eight devices from HW-GPT-Bench \citep{Sukthanker2024HWGPTBench}, with zero-shot generalization to test devices.
+Table~\ref{tab:devicesanddatasets} lists the devices used.
+For more details on the devices, we refer readers to \citet{lee2021help}, \citet{cai-iclr2020}, \citet{wang2020hat}, \citet{li2021hw}, and \citet{Sukthanker2024HWGPTBench}.